stanfordnlp/CoreNLP/_pages/migration.md

 for the token `Chicago` to be recognized as a `CITY`.

-The NERAnnotator by default takes in UD 2.0 tokens, and then merges all tokens that were originally joined by a hyphen in the text.
-The model is run, and the labels are finally applied to the UD 2.0 tokens.
+The NERAnnotator by default takes in UD 2.0 tokens, and then merges all tokens that were originally joined by a hyphen in the text (except for cases like Chicago-based).
+The model is run on the modified tokens list, and the labels are finally applied to the original UD 2.0 tokens.
 This behavior can be turned off by setting `ner.useNERSpecificTokenization` to `false`.

 ### MWT annotator required for French, German, and Spanish